williaz/TechRefresher/Core_Spring.md

 - @EnableTransactionManagement
 - @Transactional
   - value(txn manager), propagation, isolation, readonly, timeout,
-  - rollbackFor rollbackForClassName, noRollbackFor, noRollbackForClassName: Throwable
+  - rollbackFor rollbackForClassName, noRollbackFor, noRollbackForClassName: for Throwable
 - progation, isolation, rollback

 - The combination of AOP with transactional metadata yields an AOP proxy that uses a TransactionInterceptor in conjunction with an appropriate PlatformTransactionManager implementation to drive transactions around method invocations.

 ### What is a transaction?
 What is the difference between a local and a global transaction?
-- A transaction is an operation that consists of a number of tasks that takes place as **a single unit – either all** tasks are performed or no tasks are performed.
+- A transaction is an operation that consists of a number of tasks that takes place as **a single unit – either all or no**  tasks  are performed.
   - ACID
     - Atomicity: all or nothing
     - Consistency: no violation